-Do you respect the time of others?
+Do you respect others’ time?

 Consider the amount of time people spend wondering why you haven’t returned their call.
 Whose time are you wasting?
 What else could they be doing with that time they’re wasting wondering why you haven’t called?
 Could they be doing charity work or inventing a new product or helping the world in some other way?
 Take it a step further: how many people will not receive the benefit of that person’s charity work or wonderful creation?

-Are you chronically and continuously late?
+Are you chronically late?